JBoyPatch/dynamic-nav-app/README.md

 - Tools: Specialized functionalities like import/export are reserved for Administrator and Full Control roles, reflecting their potential impact on the system's data integrity.
 - Database: Reserved 'back-end' functionality for Full Access account type.

+# First Time Setup
+Make sure you have ther correct Angular & Node versions installed, then cd into the /dynamic-nav-app folder and run `npm install`.
+The dependencies should all be installed automatically.
 # Angular Generated Docs:

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.3.